 Some people even take this “transference of spirit” to the other extreme.
 They are very careful of whom they allow to lay hands on them, since whatever spirit that person has might come upon them.
 This is such garbage.
 This belief betrays an utter lack of confidence in the God they serve.
 The Greater One is in me than the one in the world, no demon could come on me by accident.
 I am a son of God, not a son of Sceva (Acts 19:14).

-Some people interpret Hebrews 6:2 to mean that laying of hands is a fundamental doctrine of the church.
-I disagree.
-I believe in the context of Hebrews, where the New Covenant in Christ is being contrasted with the Old Covenant, the fundamental principles of Heb 6:1,2 refer to the rudimentary elements of Judaism.
-It is upon this foundation, Christianity is built.
-However laying of hands was practiced by Christ and His apostles.
-I believe it can still be used today when praying for healing, praying for people to receive the gift of the Holy Spirit, and for commissioning of ministers.
-I do not believe that the scriptures teach anything about transference of spirit or anointing, and laying of hands was never used for such purposes in the Bible.Home PDF Comment Bookmark
+Laying of hands can still be used when praying for healing, praying for people to receive the gift of the Holy Spirit, and for commissioning of ministers.
+But the scriptures do not teach anything about transference of spirit or anointing, and laying of hands was never used for such purposes in the Bible.Home PDF Comment Bookmark